More Than Just Attention: Improving Cross-Modal Attentions with Contrastive Constraints for Image-Text Matching: Related Work

-\textbf{Supervisions on learning attention models.} The task of properly training cross-modal attention models with supervision has drawn a growing interest.
-The main challenge lies in defining and collecting supervision signals. \cite{qiao2018exploring} first trained an attention map generator on a human attention dataset, and then applies the generator's attention map predictions as weak annotations. \cite{liu2017attention} leveraged human annotated alignments between a word and corresponding image regions as supervision.
-Similar to \cite{liu2017attention}, image local region descriptions and object annotations in Visual Genome \cite{krishna2017visual} were leveraged for generating attention supervision \cite{zhang2019interpretable}.
-These methods, in contrast to ours, obtain supervisions from certain forms of human annotations, such as word-image correspondence and image local region annotations, whereas our approach provides supervision by constructing pair-wise samples for contrastive learning.
+\textbf{Supervision on Learning Cross-Modal Attention.} The task of training cross-modal attention models with proper supervision has drawn growing interests.
+The main challenge lies in how to define and collect supervision signals.
+Qiao \etal{} \cite{qiao2018exploring} first train an attention map generator on a human annotated attention dataset and then apply the attention map predicted by the generator as weak annotations.
+Liu \etal{}~\cite{liu2017attention} leverage human annotated alignments between words and corresponding image regions as supervision.
+Similar to~\cite{liu2017attention}, image local region descriptions and object annotations in Visual Genome~\cite{krishna2017visual} are used for generating attention supervision~\cite{zhang2019interpretable}.
+These methods obtain attention supervision from different forms of human annotations, such as word-image correspondence and image local region annotations.
+By contrast, we provide attention supervision by constructing pair-wise samples in a contrastive learning manner which does not require additional manual attention annotations.